ValentinaPasqual/wikidata_converter/DATASET C/documentation.md

 Each subject can randomely has from 1 to 5 fake attributions.

-Each statement has been added into a json file which has the same structure as the wikidata json which can be retreived from the Wikidata API. (by the script randomic).
+Each statement has been added into a json file which has the same structure as the wikidata json which can be retreived from the Wikidata API. (by the script randomic_humans.py).
 Each statement ranking corresponds to "Deprecated".

 The json has been converted in RDF thanks to https://www.fabiovitali.it/wikidataconverter/ With this templating a provenance triple has been added to each statement to qualify its fakeness (statement prov:wasDerivedFrom "fake news")